 General and administrative expenses-including related party.
-General and administrative expenses increased by 404.1%, or \$1.6 million, to \$2.0 million during the year ended December 31, 2014, from \$0.4 million during the year ended December 31, 2013.
-This increase reflects our operation for a full year as a public company, since our IPO in November 2013.
-General and administrative expenses are mainly comprised of legal, consultancy, audit, executive services, administrative services and Board of Directors fees as well as other miscellaneous expenditures, essential to conduct our business.
+General and administrative expenses increased by \$0.1 million, or 4.4%, to \$1.9 million during the year ended December 31, 2016, from \$1.8 million during the year ended December 31, 2015.
+General and administrative expenses are comprised mainly of legal, consultancy, audit, executive services, administrative services and Board of Directors fees as well as other miscellaneous expenditures, essential to conduct our business.

 Management Fees.
-We incurred an aggregate of \$3.6 million, or \$2,575 per LNG carrier per day in management fees for the year ended December 31, 2014, compared to an aggregate of \$2.7 million, or \$2,500 per vessel per day in management fees for the year ended December 31, 2013.
-The 30.3%, \$0.8 million, increase in management fees is attributable by \$0.7 million to the increase in the average number of vessels that operated during 2014, compared to 2013, following our Fleet expansion, and by \$0.1 million to the annual 3% increase in daily management fees pursuant to our Management Agreements.
+We incurred an aggregate of \$6.0 million, or \$2,732 per LNG carrier per day in management fees for the year ended December 31, 2016, compared to an aggregate of \$4.9 million, or \$2,652 per LNG carrier per day in management fees for the year ended December 31, 2015.
+The 23.2%, or \$1.1 million, increase in management fees is predominantly attributable to the increase in Fleet calendar days as a result of the increase in the average number of vessels that comprised our Fleet during 2016, compared to 2015, and to the annual 3% increase in daily management fees pursuant to our Management Agreements.

 Depreciation.
-Depreciation expense increased by 31.2%, or \$4.2 million, to \$17.8 million in the year ended December 31, 2014, compared to \$13.6 million in the corresponding period in 2013.
-This increase is primarily attributable to our Fleet expansion in 2014 that increased Fleet ownership days from 1,095 in 2013 to 1,385 in 2014 and at a lesser extent to the decrease in the estimated scrap rate, effective the fourth quarter of 2014, discussed elsewhere in this Annual Report, which increased period's depreciation expense by \$38,000.
+Depreciation expense increased by \$6.0 million, or 24.6%, to \$30.4 million in the year ended December 31, 2016, compared to \$24.4 million in the corresponding period in 2015.
+This increase is primarily attributable to the ownership and operation of the Lena River, which we acquired in late 2015, for a full year, which increased our Fleet ownership days from 1,836 in 2015 to 2,196 in 2016.